itsteamsapuangin/ITS-Team-Sapuangin/README.md

 # ITS-Team-Sapuangin

+# Introduction
+This Repository contain :
+1. main.ipynb
+2. battery_maintenance.ipynb
+3. motor_maintenance.ipynb
+4. brakepad_maintenance.ipynb
+5. best_workshop.ipynb
+6. final_result.xlsx
+7. README.md

-there are some module need to install:
+There are some module need to install:
 1. pandas
+2. graphviz

 How to run:
+1. Download all files in this reposritory and put it in same folder
+2. Open file named "main.ipynb" in Jupyter notebook
+3. Run Wwhole notebook
+4. There will some results printed in screen
+5. This code will produce final result named "final_result.xlsx" that contain list of best workshop

 # Brakepad
 Before run brakepad code, there are some module need to install: